Module Catalogue

 Description Semester When Set Comment

-Computer assessment2MStudents will be asked to complete quizzes via Canvas and H5P for additional feedback
+Computer assessment2MStudents will be asked to complete quizzes via Canvas for formative feedback on their final assessment.
+Additional formative opportunities will be offered in class and online.

 Assessment Rationale And Relationship